kensanata/just-halberds/Knives.md

 they’re looking for mages.
 Prove your worth and you’ll be allowed to join.

-**Companion**: A young apprentice looking to learn from you, or an intelligent animal such as a cat, an owl, or a raven.
+**Companion**: A young apprentice looking to learn from you, or a talking animal such as a cat, an owl, or a raven.
 If your companion is human, roll the six attributes (2d6 each for Strength, Dexterity, Endurance, Intelligence, Education, and Status).
+They gain skills, just like you.
+If they surpass you in your best skill, they leave.

-**Dog**: Adventuring might lead you to find a loyal friend.
+**Dog**: You find a loyal friend.
 Damage 2d6; Endurance 3d6; Life 2d6.
+Dogs require food.

 **Horse**: Knighthood earns you a loyal mount from your liege.
 Riding a horse allows you to wield a lance.
 The horse requires care and